 - The Award is made for an unpublished novel, collection of short fiction, young adult fiction or a work of narrative non-fiction by a Western Australian author who has not previously published a full-length manuscript in book form in any genre listed here or otherwise.

-- Unpublished original manuscripts only, of at least 50,000 words but no more than 120,000 words, may be entered for the Award.
+- Unpublished original manuscripts only, of at least 50,000 words and no more than 120,000 words, may be entered for the Award.

 - Authors whose work has only previously been self-published, including in blog or webpage form, are eligible to enter, though the manuscript entered for the Award must not have been published in any way.